Acacia pycnantha

 Silver Daisy Bush

-Description: A spreading, tuberous-rooted shrub growing to 1 – 1.5 metres.
+Description: A spreading, tuberous-rooted shrub with a height and spread of 2 metres.
 Produces white or occasionally pale mauve daisy-like flowers.
 After flowering, the seed heads are retained for an extended period.

 Cultivation: Seedlings generally germinate readily without treatment in seedling trays or directly into tube stock.